 - Exercise restraint and caution to protect yourself from unnecessary risks

-to protect your bank account in case of the unexpected.
+- Purchase travel medical insurance or travel insurance to protect your bank account in case of the unexpected.